jopagel/Document-Classification-with-InceptionV3/README.md

 ### Document Classification with InceptionV3

+*Note: There is a [blog post](https://medium.com/@jopagel/document-classification-with-inceptionv3-290e2af6628d) about this project that goes into more detail about the procedure that was carried out.*

 #### 0 Download dataset and install requirements

 In order to finetune the InceptionV3 on the Tobacco 3482 dataset, you have to [download](https://www.kaggle.com/datasets/patrickaudriaz/tobacco3482jpg) it.